 Why is a Trust Framework for data sharing needed?

 This isn’t a problem that needs new technology.
 Many attempts to consolidate data—new databases and portals—struggle to scale.
-Our economic and infrastructure systems are being digitalized in a decentralised and distributed way.
+Our economic and infrastructure systems are being digitalized in a decentralised and distributed way (e.g. TF’s are based on what works and can be contract-based and/or API-based.
+They do not require distributed ledgers/etc).
 There is no ‘centre’ in a system like this: we need to connect data, not collect it.
-Trust Frameworks enable this by setting the rules of the road and addressing risks and concerns that prevent the sharing and using of data.
+Trust Frameworks enable this by setting the rules of the road and addressing risks and concerns that prevent the sharing and use of data.

 According to a UN and World Bank report, investment in scalable, interoperable data ecosystems yields a 32x return on investment.
 Further, the lack of trusted data flow is leading to poor decisions that make it more risky and difficult to quantify and invest in the transition to net zero.